 She made her New York recital debut under the auspices of Artists International as a member of the piano/cello Elysian Duo, and went on to perform as half of its successor, Elysian II, for ten years, before forming CROSS ISLAND with pianist Elinor Abrams Zayas in 2007.
 They primarily perform as a trio with clarinet or violin, but also as a duo.
 Regardless of its configuration, CROSS ISLAND's programming blends familiar favorites with new discoveries, and the group welcomes collaboration with composers.
 Their 2011 CD, Quiet Strength, a collaboration with clarinetist Joseph Rutkowski, Jr., included works by Roger Blanc, Keri Degg, Andreas van Haren, Jeffrey Harrington, Mark McCarron, Paul Schoenfield, Rick Sowash, and Meira Warshauer, including some original arrangements.

-Suzanne is a member of the New Directions Cello Association, of the International Alliance for Women in Music, and of the Mu Phi Epsilon music fraternity.
+Suzanne is a member of the New Directions Cello Association, and of the International Alliance for Women in Music.
 She performs and records with the Retro Folk duo Hungrytown.
 For ten years, she was half of the duo, McCarron & Mueller, with guitarist/composer Mark McCarron, and also performed as a member of the jazz-inflected pop ensemble supporting his collaboration with Dave Rave.
 She has also appeared and recorded with singer/songwriter Terry Winchell and performed with Richard Barone at the 1988 Berlin Independence Days Festival as part of his Cool Blue Halo tour.